 - 1 1/4 cup plain nonfat Greek yogurt

-- Combine yogurt, milk, lemon juice, lemon peel, honey or agave, and basil in a blender.
-Blend until smooth.
+- In a high powered blender, mix the yogurt, milk, lemon juice, lemon peel, honey and basil together until smooth, about 1 minute.